suketk/veritalabs/habit-reframe-mindset.md

       content:
         Congratulations!
 In 30 days, you improved your life and gained the tools to sustain that progress.
         <br><br>
-        Contribute what you think it was worth at the end, and only if you see results.
+        Pay us what you think it was worth and only if you see results.
 We only make money if you succeed.
     footnotes:
-      - 'Your card is not charged on sign-up, but we need it to enforce the stake.
+      - 'Your card is not charged on sign-up, but we need it to hold you accountable.
 See the <a href="#faqs">FAQs</a>.'
       - 'You are only required to submit the check-in, not succeed with your goals.
 See the <a href="#faqs">FAQs</a>.'
   - block: three-column-1
     slug: principles